-You may freely associate with whichever companies or broker groups that you feel is in your best interest.

-- FranNet Consultants will help you find the best resources to answer questions or concerns if he/she is unable to answer them.
-You have the right to disagree or question the consultant at any time during the process. - If you decide that franchise ownership is not for you, you are under no obligation to continue the process.
+- FranNet Consultants will not pressure you or "talk you" into an opportunity that you do not feel fits your goals, budget or skill set. - You may freely associate with whichever companies or broker groups that you feel is in your best interest. - FranNet Consultants listen to you and will take into consideration your expressed personal and professional concerns and/or interests when discussing potential franchise opportunities. - FranNet Consultants will help you find the best resources to answer questions or concerns if he/she is unable to answer them.
+You have the right to disagree or question the consultant at any time during the process. - FranNet Consultants are accountable to coach and help you through the investigative process.
+You are accountable for your own commitments such as timelines, appointments, tasks, etc. - If you decide that franchise ownership is not for you, you are under no obligation to continue the process.
 You can discontinue your work with FranNet consultant at any time.